 A clinical state defined as increased production of thyroid hormone, by the thyroid gland.
 Hormone is a chemical released by the cells and functions as a messenger that transport signals to other cells.
 Thyroid gland is situated in the lower part of the neck.
 It lies in front of the windpipe (or trachea; tra-key-ah) below the Adam’s apple.

-Refers to toxic effects of the high concentration of thyroid hormone in the tissues.
-It can be due to various causes including hyperactive thyroid gland.
+Refers to the toxic effects of the high concentration of thyroid hormone in the tissues.
+It can be due to various causes including the hyperactive thyroid gland.

 Thyrotoxic crisis/thyroid storm:

 Rare but life-threatening condition due to extreme increase in thyroid hormone and its effects, often precipitated by acute illness or surgery

 The thyroid gland produces 2 thyroid hormones called thyroxine (abbreviated T4) and triiodothyronine (abbreviated T3).
 The release of these hormones is partly regulated by (a) other glands such as the pituitary and hypothalamus, situated within the brain, and partly by (b) the circulating thyroid hormones itself via negative feedback (the latter refers to the ability of a circulating hormone to switch off its own production to avoid excess levels).

 Regulation of thyroid hormones:

 In general, hormones circulating in the bloodstream exert their effect on an organ or tissues by binding (or docking) to special proteins within the tissues called receptors (docking sites for the hormones).